Pirate-Weather/pirateweather/docs/API.md

 The number of API calls you can do per month.

 #### Ratelimit-Remaining
-The number of API calls remaning for the month.
+The number of API calls remaining for the month.

 #### Ratelimit-Reset
 The time in seconds until your rate limit resets.